(BA) Bachelor of Arts

 Assessment methods

-Key skills are assessed through the usual methods of coursework, including evaluation of seminar performance, and also for D1 and D4 by examination.
+Key skills are assessed through the usual methods of coursework, including evaluation of seminar performance.

 Management of work timetables is assessed by the requirement that students meet coursework deadlines and deadlines in the preparation and submission of their final-year dissertation.